dosemu2/dosemu2/doc/README.txt

 12.3.
 Using an input file

-     * Make a file "FILE" containing all keystrokes you need to boot dosemu and to start your dos-application, ... and don't forget to have CR (literal ^M) for 'ENTER'.
+     * Make a file "FILE" containing all keystrokes you need to boot DOSEMU and to start your dos-application, ... and don't forget to have CR (literal ^M) for 'ENTER'.
 FILE may look like this (as on my machine):

     2^Mdir > C:\garbage^Mexitemu^M

-       which could choose point 2 of the boot menu, execute 'dir' with output to 'garbage', and terminate dosemu, where the ^M stands for CR.
+       which could choose point 2 of the boot menu, execute 'dir' with output to 'garbage', and terminate DOSEMU, where the ^M stands for CR.
-     * and execute dosemu like this:
+     * and execute DOSEMU like this:

     dosemu -dumb < FILE